Private 12840 Francis Williams

 Point of Interest:

 The 6th Battalion together with other battalions in this division was very well trained.
-This attack was one of the successes on the 1st July 1916 – The first day of the 'Battle of the Somme'.
+This attack was one of the successes on 1 Jul 1916 – the first day of the 'Battle of the Somme'.